barebox/barebox/Documentation/devicetree/index.rst

  * bootsource
  * boot-hartid (only on RISC-V)

-These values can be read from the booted linux system in ``/proc/device-tree/`` or ``/sys/firmware/devicetree/base``.
+These values can be read from the booted Linux system in ``/proc/device-tree/`` or ``/sys/firmware/devicetree/base``.

 .. _of_diff: